BaiyangZhang/oldBlog/_drafts/2023-3-24-Aspects-of-Symmetry.md

 It is the inversion of the Minkowski space.
 The problem is that this transformation is not continuous.
 We can make it continuous by first invert it, then translate by a distance $a^{\mu}$, then invert back.
 The net result of these three transformations would indeed be an infinitesimal transformation as $a^{\mu}\to {0}$.
 It is called a conformal transformation.

 Now we have four translational symmetry, six Lorentz transformation, four conformal transformation and one dilatation, in total fifteen transformation.
 And they form a closed algebra.
 The corresponding Lie group is called the conformal group.
 It is also the group of symmetries of a massless free scalar particle.

+If a Lorentz invariant theory satisfies the continuous conformal symmetry, then it automatically satisfies the scale invariance, since the combination of continuous conformal symmetry and translation generates scale transformation.
+However the converse is not true, scale invariance doesn't now always imply the conformal invariance.